-TED Talk (100 points): You have two options for topic selection for this assignment.
-You've spent the whole semester with your service site and you've become aware of the societal issues that are important to your organization.
+TED Talk (100 points): You've spent the semester exploring local and national issues, and you've worked with a local organization to become aware of the societal issues that are important to this organization.
 Your TED talk should focus on an issue that is related in some way to an issue your organization addresses as part of its mission OR you can choose another societal issue that resonates with the public for your TED Talk (instructor must approve all topics).
 These speeches will be 6-8 minutes in length, include a presentational aid (PowerPoint or Prezi with images), and follow the criteria outlined in class for good content, structure and delivery.

-TED Talk Speech Outline (15 points): For your TED Talk at the end of the semester, you will prepare a formal, full sentence outline.
-You will have an outlining workshop in class and then will turn in a final copy of the outline on the first day of TED talks.
+TED Talk Speech Outline (20 points): For your TED Talk at the end of the semester, you will prepare a formal, full sentence outline.
+You will submit a draft of this assignment for peer and instructor feedback and then submit a final copy of the outline on the first day of TED talks.

-TED Talk Rehearsal (15 points): Prior to delivering your TED Talk, you will be required to practice your speech with a classmate by recording yourself delivering the talk and then having a classmate peer review it.
+TED Talk Rehearsal (20 points): Prior to delivering your TED Talk, you will practice your speech with a peer tutor at Presentation U! using Zoom.
 More details will be provided on Canvas.